 However, Rocket Dollar’s approach makes it easy to expand your investing horizons while maintaining tax advantages.

-Here is a quick rundown of the kinds of investment classes you can choose from with Rocket Dollar.
+Here is a quick rundown of the kinds of asset classes you can add to your retirement savings account.

-You can trade gold, silver, palladium, and platinum through Rocket Dollar’s partner, the US.
-Gold Bureau.
+You can trade precious metals like gold, silver, palladium, and platinum through Rocket Dollar’s partner, the U.S. Gold Bureau.

 Typically, holding precious metals is cumbersome because of the difficulties associated with storage and security.